HOW PRODUCTS WERE EVALUATED:

 - Lead, cadmium, mercury and total arsenic (and inorganic arsenic if total arsenic concentration exceeded 3.5 ppm) by Inductively Coupled Plasma-Mass Spectroscopy (ICP-MS) or other methods deemed appropriate by CL.

-- Peroxide (PV) and anisidine (AN) values and calculation of TOTOX value in products containing a sufficient amount of fat by AOCS method (CD 8-53 & 18-90 respectively) or equivalent methods.
+- Freshness: Combined peroxide (PV) and anisidine (AN) values for calculation of TOTOX value as 2X peroxide value (PV) + p-anisidine value (AV) in products containing at least 5 g of fat per serving and no interfering properties such as color by AOCS method (CD 8-53 & 18-90 respectively) or equivalent methods.

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.